What are the requirements and how do i bring my foreign spouse to the U. S? This is a very common question in our offices.

 - Travel expenses for interviews at U. S. consulates or embassies.

-Frequently Asked Questions on how to bring a foreign spouse to the U. S. if you are an american citizen
+Frequently Asked Questions On How do i bring my foreign spouse to the U. S.

 Can My Spouse Come To The United States While The Visa Petition Is Pending?

-If you are a U. S. citizen, you must file Form I-130 and your partner, if eligible, will apply for the K-3 non-immigrant visa.
+If you are an American citizen, you must process the I-130 form and your partner, if eligible, will apply for the K-3 non-immigrant visa.

-With this visa, your spouse will have the right to work and live in the United States while you wait for your visa application to be pending.
+With this visa, your spouse will have the right to work and live in the United States while waiting for your visa application to be pending.

-If you want to obtain this benefit, you must file Form I-129F.
-If your partner wishes to wait outside the United States while your visa is in process, you won’t need to file Form I-129F.
+If you wish to obtain this benefit, you must process form I-129F.
+If your partner wishes to wait outside the United States while their visa is being processed, they will not need to file Form I-129F.

-If you are a permanent resident, your spouse can be eligible for a V visa, as long as no more than three years have elapsed since the Form I-130 was processed.
+If you are a lawful permanent resident, your spouse may be eligible for a V visa, as long as no more than three years have passed since the I-130 petition was processed.

 You can learn more about the different types of visas available in the United States in our specialized article.
 You may also be interested in reviewing the K-1 fiancé(e) visa.